Current Washington residents

 Use tax is based on the fair market value of the vehicle.
-Generally this is the amount paid to the seller.
-However if the payment amount does not represent the value for vehicles of similar make, model, and condition, the value is determined as close as possible to the retail selling price of similar vehicles.
-RCW 82.12; WAC 458-20-17802.
+Generally, this is the amount paid to the seller.
+However, if the payment amount does not represent the value for vehicles of similar make, model, and condition, the value is determined as close as possible to the retail selling price of similar vehicles.
+The value of the vehicle cannot be less than the amount paid to the seller (RCW 82.12; WAC 458-20-17802).

-For more information and tips to new residents, visit the Department of Licensing web site.
+For more information, visit the Department of Licensing website.